 And don’t forget about a tour of the Ruidoso Downs Race Track.
 If you are over 18, you can place your bet on your favorite horse at the Ruidoso Downs Race Track!

-There are plenty of hotels and lodging options where visitors can relax and enjoy their Ruidoso vacation!
+There are plenty of hotels and lodging options in Ruidoso NM where visitors can relax and enjoy their Ruidoso vacation!
 Guests can choose to spend their vacation at bed and breakfasts, cabins, condos, hotels, motels, vacation rentals, and even RV parking!

 Ruidoso, New Mexico lodging can begin at a bed and breakfast inn such as the Casa del Cocinero, Ellis Store Country Inn, or the Dolan House.

-A stay at the Dan Dee Cabins or Noisy Water Lodge can guarantee that you are sharing in the town’s history by sleeping in cabins that were built in the mid-late 1930’s.
+A stay at the Dan Dee Cabins or Noisy Water Lodge in Ruidoso, NM can guarantee that you are sharing in the town’s history by sleeping in cabins that were built in the mid-late 1930’s.

-For those looking for a hotel/motel: check out the Comfort Inn, Best Western, and the Holiday Inn Express.
+For those looking for a hotel/motel: check out the MCM Elegante Lodge & Suites Ruidoso, the Comfort Inn, the Best Western Pine Springs Inn, and the Holiday Inn Express.
 Another popular place is also the Inn of the Mountain Gods.
 Owned by the Mescalero Apache Tribe, it is located a little over 7 miles from Ruidoso, New Mexico.

-For those looking for a condo or RV park, then check out these places: Condotel, Fairway Meadows Condos, Arrowhead Motel & RV Park, Along the River RV Park, and Pine Ridge Campground & RV Park.
+For those looking for a condo or RV park, then check out Whispering Pine Vacation Rentals, plus these places: Tiara del Sol Condos, Condotel, Fairway Meadows Condos, Village Lodge Condos, Arrowhead Motel & RV Park, Along the River RV Park, and Pine Ridge Campground & RV Park.
 The Pine Ridge Campground and RV park allow guests to camp out, have a bonfire, and sing & dance under the night sky of Ruidoso.

 There are more places to stay here.

-Weird Facts of Interest about Ruidoso New Mexico:
+✦ Weird/Fun Facts of Interest about Ruidoso NM:

-Just like every city, Ruidoso is not without its interesting facts:
+Just like every city, Ruidoso NM is not without its interesting facts:

 Ruidoso is a village that has been coming to life over the years and enticing people to visit for a slice of Ruidoso heaven.
 There is no doubt that Ruidoso is a fun, adventurous, and stunning place to bring your family.
 Why don’t you give it a visit and try it out!